-Atlanta native Justin Ferrero has served as president of Sharecare, a digital company that helps people manage their health in one place, since its founding in 2010.
+Atlanta native Justin Ferrero has led financial operations at digital health company Sharecare since its founding in 2010.
 He’s responsible for technology, finance, corporate development, and strategic partnerships.
-For the past 18 years, Ferrero has worked closely with serial entrepreneur Jeff Arnold, Sharecare’s chairman and CEO, overseeing all matters related to finance and corporate development for Arnold’s businesses.
-During that time, Ferrero has raised more than half a billion dollars and has bought, integrated, and built approximately 25 businesses.
+In 2021, he co-led the execution of the company’s public offering, resulting in its Nasdaq debut with a valuation of nearly $4 billion.
+For the past 21 years, Ferrero has worked closely with serial entrepreneur Jeff Arnold, Sharecare’s chairman and CEO, overseeing all matters related to finance and corporate development for Arnold’s businesses.
+During that time, Ferrero raised an estimated $2 billion and has bought, integrated, and built approximately 30 businesses.

 Education: University of North Carolina at Chapel Hill